 Seehundstation Friedrichskoog, Seal rehabilitation center and zoo in Friedrichskoog, Germany

-The center is the only facility in Germany that keeps harbor seals and grey seals together in the same pool system.
-This rare combination allows you to observe the differences between the two species directly.
+This is the only facility in Germany where harbor seals and grey seals are kept together in the same pool system on a permanent basis.
+The underwater windows make it possible to directly compare how the two species swim and behave below the surface.

 The community of curious travelers